quantumpipes/lucy-in-the-loop/EULA-BINARY.md

 OR FOR LOST PROFITS, REVENUE, DATA, GOODWILL, OR OTHER INTANGIBLE LOSSES, ARISING OUT OF OR RELATING TO THE SOFTWARE OR ITS USE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-WHERE A LIMITATION IS NOT ENFORCEABLE, THE TOTAL AGGREGATE LIABILITY SHALL NOT EXCEED USD $0 (OR, IF NOT PERMITTED, THE LOWEST AMOUNT PERMITTED BY LAW).
-SOME JURISDICTIONS DO NOT ALLOW CERTAIN DISCLAIMERS;
-YOUR STATUTORY RIGHTS REMAIN.
+WHERE A LIMITATION IS NOT ENFORCEABLE, THE TOTAL AGGREGATE LIABILITY FOR DIRECT DAMAGES SHALL NOT EXCEED THE GREATER OF USD $100 OR THE AMOUNTS YOU PAID (IF ANY) FOR THE SOFTWARE IN THE TWELVE (12) MONTHS PRECEDING THE EVENT GIVING RISE TO THE CLAIM.
+SOME JURISDICTIONS DO NOT ALLOW CERTAIN DISCLAIMERS; YOUR MANDATORY STATUTORY RIGHTS REMAIN.

 11) Indemnity.
 You will defend, indemnify, and hold harmless Quantum Pipes, contributors, and maintainers from claims arising from your use or distribution